BarakatAA/Nigerian-Presidential-Election-Analysis/README.md

 # Data Sourcing and Cleaning

 Election data from past Nigerian elections were obtained from Kaggle and loaded into power query in power bi.
-The dataset which comprised election data from 1999 t0  2019 was merged into one single dataset and column's with disjointed names renamed.
-The dataset was checked for datatype and other errors before being loaded into power bi.
+The dataset was checked for datatype, missing values and other errors before being loaded into power bi.

 ------